Updated 26 May 2017

 The side wall area to the rear of the axle/s needs to be marginally greater than behind the axle.
 This reduces sway caused by side wind gust and by long trucks passing, or passed, at speed.
 The 1990s Phoenix shown above has diagonally sloping walls at its front to ensure the set-back axles do not result in excess side (frontal) area.
 It is still respected for its excellent stability.

-How can I tell if my rig is unstable
+Making caravans more stable – how can I tell if my rig is unstable

-This has been stated time and again but the most common statement made by the driver following such an incident is: ‘It always felt so stable up till then’.
+The most common statement made by the driver following such an incident is: ‘It always felt so stable up till then’.

 * A breakdown of CIL Insurance data can be viewed at: http://caravanbuyersguide.com.au/caravan-accidents/